PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 SInt32 j = str.GetLengthCString(); // j = 3

-The Attach function destroys the internal buffer of string class, and makes the memory allocated by the MemoryAllocate function the new internal buffer.
-The string class has the control privilege to release this attached memory.
+The Attach function makes the specified memory in the argument be the new internal buffer of the string object.
+After calling the Attach function, the string object will have the control privilege to release this memory.

 Example 11.32.
 How to Use the Attach Function